Colombian president vows to hunt ‘mastermind’ behind shooting of political rival, after 15-year-old arrested

 One of Uribe’s greatest rivals in the Senate, María José Pizarro, is the daughter of Carlos Pizarro Leongómez, assassinated in 1990 while running for president of the leftist M-19.

-CNN’s Billy Stockwell and Sofia Barruti contributed to this report.
-This story has been updated with additional information.
+CNN’s Billy Stockwell, Sofia Barruti and Jack Guy contributed to this report.

 The-CNN-Wire

-Note: Correction: This story has been updated to reflect that Uribe’s party said he was shot from behind, not in the back.
-It has also been updated with new information.